s2way/nrcm/README.md

 ## Testing

-NRCM provides tools for testing your controllers, models, and components.
+WaferPie provides tools for testing your controllers, models, and components.

 Be sure to include the Testing class at the beginning of your test file.
 Instantiate the testing tools passing the path of your application: